Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/frontpage.md

 <br>
 # When and Where

 The 3rd Machine Learning in Glaciology Workshop will be held from 6 - 12 September 2024 at the [Finse Alpine Research Center](https://www.finse.uio.no/) in Norway.
-The station is located near the Hardangerjøkulen Ice Cap with one of the outlet glaciers 1-2 km away.
+The station is located near the Hardangerjøkulen Ice Cap with one of the outlet glaciers only 1-2 km away from the station.
 <br>
 # Agenda